Azure/business-process-automation/README.md

 ## Overview

 This accelerator provides a no code Studio for users to quickly build complex, multi-stage AI pipelines across multiple Azure AI and ML Services.
-Users can select, and stack, AI/ML Services from across Azure Cognitive Services (Speech, Language, Form Recognizer, ReadAPI), Azure Machine Learning, and even HuggingFace state-of-the-art models, into a **single**, fully integrated **pipeline**.
+Users can select, and stack, AI/ML Services from across Azure Cognitive Services (Speech, Language, Form Recognizer, ReadAPI), Azure Machine Learning, and even Hugging Face state-of-the-art models, into a **single**, fully integrated **pipeline**.
 Integration between services is automated by BPA, and once deployed, a web app is created.
 This customizable UI&ast; provides and drag-n-drop interface for end users to build multi service pipelines.
 Finally, the user-created pipeline is triggered as soon as the first input file(s) are uploaded, storing the results in a CosmosDB.

 And, optionally, the end-user can add a Cognitive Search Index, indexing each the output at each of stage of the pipeline, across all uploaded files.
 Index creation is handled entirely by the accelerator, where the end-user can access the index via their newly created Cognitive Search Index resource